stefandmn/Splash/README.md

 > **Note**: One one option could be specified for a workflow step (program execution)

 # Prerequisites
 In order to build `clue-splash` package from source code you have to install required packages mentioned below. **Splash** is a static-compiled application, so it is not need to install additional libraries or package to run it or to bundle it in your RamFS image.

 `apt-get install -y gcc uthash-dev libjpeg62-dev libfreetype6-dev libpng12-dev`

 # Running
+As a general structure, each drawing command has the following componwents:
+1. initial coordinates - an (x,y) point where the object is located on the screen
+2. type of the object - describes what type of object will be drawn on the screen; the options have been mentioned above:
+`image`, `shape` and `message`.
+3. graphical formating options - graphical properties declared through `--properties` option to define the format of the object that is going to be drawn or displayed
+4. display options - dedicated options  that allows you to build __an workflow__ using consecutive execution command of Splash application.
+With this option you can memorize object to use them from one session to another without to repeat the command, to overdrawn graphical objects from the previous location, etc. - all these options are explained in ___Display Options___ chapter.

 ## Messages
 To display **text messages** on the screen you have to prepare a command with the following options: